kptdev/kpt/site/reference/cli/fn/render/README.md

   can perform privileged operations on your system, so ensure that binaries referred in the pipeline are trusted and safe to execute.

+--allow-network:
+  Allow functions to access network during pipeline execution.
+Default: `false`.
+Note that this is applicable to container based functions only.

 --image-pull-policy:
   If the image should be pulled before rendering the package(s).
 It can be set to one of always, ifNotPresent, never.
 If unspecified, always will be the